samuelthomas2774/nxapi-znca-api/docs/api-auth.md

 };
 ```

 The returned token, including refresh token, is short-lived and must not be saved persistently.
 Instead, the client should always attempt to obtain a new token using it's client credentials if it does not already have a token.
-Tokens can only be used for a single Coral user.
+Tokens can only be used for a single Coral user; if the client authenticates using multiple Nintendo Accounts it must obtain a separate token for each user.

 If the client is attempting to refresh a token using the `refresh_token` grant and receives an `invalid_grant` error it should attempt to obtain a new token using it's client credentials.
 If the client receives an `invalid_grant` error in any other case it should not retry.